|

 2. If you haven't got a US model, remove the exhaust restrictor in the

-rear of the header pipe - details farther down.
+rear of the header pipe - details farther down this web page.
 If you have got a US

 model, remove the screw at the end of the exhaust and pull out the baffle but